 - STEP 1: Raw water intake draws water into the... - STEP 2: Enhanced sedimentation process, which removes materials from the addition of flocculants - STEP 3: Ozone is then added to kill bacteria, viruses, Giardia, Cryptosporidium and assist with taste and odor - STEP 4: Next, Granular Activated Carbon removes turbidity and pathogens in addition to removing taste and odor.
 Water is then taken through a sand filter which "polishes" to improve particle removal - STEP 5: Lastly, Chlorine-secondary disinfectant is added to prevent bacterial growth for its trip through the pipeline

-Take a tour of the Willamette River Water Treatment Plant to learn more about the process of making your water.
-Call Veolia Water at 503.582.9655 to schedule an appointment.
+The Willamette River Water Treatment Plant offers tours to learn more about the process of making your water.
+Call Veolia Water at 503.582.9655 to schedule a visit.